A Life in Churches

 Few buildings have such a close association with significant moments in the political and religious history of Ireland as the Pro-Cathedral.
 Presidents, governments and foreign ambassadors come on great national occasions.
 The people of Dublin know it affectionately as the ‘Pro’.
 Every day there is a constant stream of people dropping in to light a candle and say a quiet prayer.

 Not a bad place to start!
-You can read about the history of St Mary's Pro Cathedral and the background to the statement: "At last an edifice worthy of the loftiness of our creed stands in the centre of the metropolis.
-Our religion has at last lifted up its proud and majestic head." here.
+The history of St Mary's Pro Cathedral gives the background to the statement: "At last an edifice worthy of the loftiness of our creed stands in the centre of the metropolis.
+Our religion has at last lifted up its proud and majestic head." .

 Picture: Our Lady of The Assumption, Booterstown Avenue, Co.
 Dublin

 Our Lady of The Assumption, Booterstown, Co.
 Dublin serves a suburban, professional commuter community on the outskirts of Dublin.
-The church is tucked half-way up the long rising length of Booterstown Avenue, connecting the sandy beaches of Dublin Bay overlooking Howth peninsula with a route that will eventually take you to the expansive wilderness of the Dublin mountains.
+The church is tucked half-way up the long rising length of Booterstown Avenue, connecting the sandy beaches of Dublin Bay looking across to the Howth peninsula with a route that will eventually take you to the expansive wilderness of the Dublin mountains.

 If baptism is the church's welcoming embrace to the infant then Holy Communion unlocks the sacred sacrament of the mass to the self-aware child.
 The Hub's Holy Communion was the most significant day of his under 10 life.
 School Catechism laid out the theological significance of the occasion and on no other day was The Hub such a singular focus of the church or of all the important people in his life.

 Our Lady of The Assumption was the site of The Hub's first Confession and Holy Communion.
-To there he was released from class at St Mary's Boys National School at the bottom of Booterstown Avenue, across the road from the sea, to serve as an altar boy at week day services.
+To there he was released from class at St Mary's Boys National School at the bottom of Booterstown Avenue, a hop across the road from the sandy beach and the sea on sunny summer afternoons, to serve as an altar boy at week day services.

 Services at nearby St Michael's, south along the coast at harbour town Dún Loaghaire, were memorable for the innovation of closed circuit black and white screens streaming the mass live as a solution to the many broken sight lines to the altar due to the Victorian pillars.